-This small corner of the interwebs began over eight years ago with a different name, Three Way Light.
-I chose it because light has three properties: it warms up cold places, reveals what is hidden and shines and reflects on what is seen.
+When I started writing online in January 2012 I christened my website Three Way Light.
+I chose it because light has three properties: it warms cold places, reveals what is hidden, and shines and reflects on what is seen.

 Processing the world through words gives me a chance to do that–pour a little light on the virtual page, so to speak.
 So today I want to shine light on the scourge of our lifetime–the prevalence of sex slave trafficking and its presence in cities like mine all over the country.